The Diesel Gas Chambers: Myth Within A Myth

 In English-speaking countries, these vehicles were generally called "producer gas vehicles."
 However, they could just as appropriately have been called "poison gas vehicles" because that is precisely what they were -- the gas which they produced was extremely poisonous.
 The operation of these vehicles required special safety procedures as well as special government approved training and licensing of the many thousands of drivers who drove these vehicles daily throughout most of the war in German-occupied Europe. (fn.
 29)

 In German-speaking parts of Europe, the producer gas vehicles were called "Gaswagen."
 If they burned wood, which most of them did, they were generally called "Holzgaswagen," which literally translated means "wood gas wagons."
 The abundance of the gaswagons throughout German-occupied Europe and the intensity with which the Germans were developing ever newer vehicles and applications of the producer gas technology is a fact which undermines the Holocaust story in general.
-Had the Germans ever intended to commit moss-murder with carbon monoxide, they certainly would have employed the producer gas technology long before they would have ever used anything as idiotic as Diesel exhaust.
+Had the Germans ever intended to commit mass-murder with carbon monoxide, they certainly would have employed the producer gas technology long before they would have ever used anything as idiotic as Diesel exhaust.
 Surely, Eichmann and the other "transportation experts" involved with the "final solution of the Jewish problem," which was to a great extent a transportation problem, would have been well aware of these vehicles and of their unique features.
 Surely, they would have used the "gaswagons" to kill the Jews had there ever been any intent to kill the Jews with poison gas.

 The gaswagons are not the "gas vans" which were allegedly used for mass-murder in Chelmno, and by the Einsatzgruppen in Russia, despite the fact that the terminology is identical in German.